 Wandering around the area, you can spot several little geysers and small natural vents from which steam rises.

-I was also amazed at the colorful ground dyed brightly by sulfur (yellow), copper (green), and iron (red).
+I was also amazed at the colorful ground dyed brightly with sulfur (yellow), copper (green), and iron (red).

 The Great Geysir Iceland